framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 In any case, it makes sense to read through the [FAQs](faq.md).

-Each option can be defined in the configuration file `/usr/local/etc/raspiBackup.conf`, so that no further options need to be specified when calling.
+Each option can be defined in the configuration file `/usr/local/etc/raspiBackup.conf`, so that no further options need to be specified when *raspiBackup* is invoked.

 Details can be found in the chapter [Call and options - Backup - Options](backup-options.md) and for the options that can **only** be set via the configuration file